-Orthodox medicine arrived at their pro-screening views by ignoring, obscuring, and carefully hiding, a large amount of well-established facts ("inconvenient truths") that threaten one of their central, and most lucrative, medical interventions: the use of medical x-rays.
+Orthodox medicine arrived at their pro-screening views by ignoring, obscuring, and carefully hiding, a large amount of well-established breast cancer information and mammography facts ("inconvenient truths") that threaten one of their central, and most lucrative, medical interventions: the use of medical x-rays.

 "Rigging medical studies, misrepresenting research results published in even the most influential medical journals, and withholding the findings of whole studies that don't come out in a sponsor's favor have all become the accepted norm in commercially sponsored medical research."
 (John Abramson, MD)

 I reckon that the ultimate proof of whether a medical doctor is really "good" or patient-oriented (=avoids the things that harm patients, first and foremost) is when he/she actually acknowledges and acts according to the real facts (such as those on the mammographic procedure) rather than a self-serving, dogmatic, medical paradigm.